-In August of 2017, I hosted a program at the Smithsonian’s National Museum of American History as part of the “Cooking Up History” series.
+In August, I hosted a program at the Smithsonian’s National Museum of American History as part of the “Cooking Up History” series.
 The title of this event was “Julia Child’s Kitchen Classroom,” which explored Julia’s critical role in introducing American audiences to a diverse body of professional chefs, many of them women and minorities.
 CNN and NTD filmed the program, interviewing me and our guest chef, Lynne Just.
 CNN produced a video clip, “Celebrating the Life of Julia Child.”
 NTD created a video clip and a news article, which you can find here and here.

 In the summer of 2017, I was a Graduate Intern Fellow at the Smithsonian’s National Museum of American History.
 My internship was sponsored by the Versatile Humanists Program at Duke and was featured on their blog: “8 Ph.D.
 Students Receive Internships Through Versatile Humanists at Duke.”